HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

             'bseq-bin'          - `using binary form to serialize binary sequence.` 'bseq-bin-dots'     - `use binary form to serialize binary sequence and use dots to seperate the binary digits per four digits. e.g., b1100.1010.`
             'bseq-base64'       - `use Base64 to serialize binary sequence.`
+            'no-trailing-zero'  - `drop trailing zero for float values.` 'not-escape-slash'  - `do not escape the forward slashes ('/').`
            >
         ]
 ) string